-Are you planning for retirement and looking for the best way to fund this stage of your life?
-You’ll be happy to learn that there are fiscal and administrative strategies you can employ to maximize your income at retirement without affecting your quality of life.
+Are you planning your retirement and looking for the best way to fund this stage of your life?
+You’ll be happy to learn that there are fiscal and administrative strategies you can use to maximize your income at retirement without affecting your quality of life.

-The Registered Retirement Savings Fund (RRSP) is one of the best fiscal vehicles on the market.
-As a result, it’s to your greatest advantage to let those investments grow, untouched, sheltered from taxation, for as long as possible.
+The Registered Retirement Savings Fund (RRSP) is one of the best fiscal vehicles available.
+As a result, it’s in your best interest to let those investments grow and leave them untouched and sheltered from taxation for as long as possible.
 This should be the last source of income you withdraw from, only after your TSFA and taxable investments are gone.
-The only condition: the law requires you to convert your RRSP into a Registered Retirement Income Fund (RRIF) by the time you turn 71, and start withdrawing funds by the following year.
+The only condition is that the law requires you to convert your RRSP into a Registered Retirement Income Fund (RRIF) by the time you turn 71, and start withdrawing funds by the following year.

-To avoid this, you need to set up an income-splitting strategy or progressive withdrawals from your RRIF, to minimize the impact on the income you declare.”
-For example, if you are a single person who is eligible for the Guaranteed Income Supplement (GIS), it’s very much in your best interest to avoid making large withdrawals from your RRIF that would increase your annual income above $17,000, which could cause you to lose this benefit.
+To avoid this, you need to set up an income-splitting strategy or progressive withdrawals from your RRIF to minimize the impact on the income you declare.”
+For example, if you are a single person who is eligible for the Guaranteed Income Supplement (GIS), it’s definitely in your best interest to avoid making large withdrawals from your RRIF that would increase your annual income above $17,000, which could cause you to lose this benefit.

 By optimally planning their RRSP/RRIF withdrawals, a person might even be able to retire at an earlier age.

 Being in a relationship allows you to declare some of your retirement income under your partner’s name to optimize your tax bill.
 Because tax rates are progressive, this strategy is more lucrative when there’s a significant income gap between both partners.
 The idea would be to get as close as possible to a 50/50 ratio, splitting your income equally between both partners.